Complete guide to Gris Gris Mauritius including how to find the beach caves, viewpoints, and hidden waterfalls!

 Think strong waves crashing against the jagged cliffs, tide pools with crystal-clear water, secret caves, viewpoints and hidden waterfalls!
 There’s clearly plenty to see around Gris Gris Beach!

-So, keep reading if you want to know all about the secrets of Gris Gris Mauritius and make sure to read till the end for a map with the exact location of the secret waterfalls!
+So, keep reading if you want to know all about the secrets of Gris Gris Mauritius, and make sure to read till the end for a map with the exact location of each waterfall!